shiyonglu/SecDATAVIEW/README.md

 #Follow the article below for more information regarding network configuration for KVM and QEMU
 https://gist.github.com/extremecoders-re/e8fd8a67a515fee0c873dcafc81d811c

-Setting up SecDATAVIEW master node:
+Setting up SecDATAVIEW master node
 -----------------------------------

-We have tested SecDATAVIEW master on Ubuntu 16 LTS Please follow the instruction below to setup the master node.
+We have tested SecDATAVIEW master on Ubuntu 16.0.4 LTS Please follow the instruction below to setup the master node.

 1- Install OpenJDK 1.8